 TVA & TDEC sought first round of proposals (closed 10/15) for TVA-served Local Power Companies (LPCs) and other utilities that distribute electricity in Tennessee to develop the Fast Charge TN Network across Tennessee.

-Fast Charging Network Program Overview
+Fast Charge Network Program Overview

 Growing Adoption of Electric Vehicles

+TVA and other funding partners such as state agencies are working together to provide funding for fast charger development.
 TVA envisions a fast charging network across designated interstates and major highway corridors of the multi-state TVA service territory.
 EV drivers would be able to rely on this network to confidently travel throughout the region.